 Work experience may be possible for the following dates:

-In order to initiate a work experience placement students must visit the Career Development Office and speak to Careers and Pathways Coordinator, Prue Wilkosz or Annemarie Honner in person.
+In order to initiate a work experience placement students, must speak with the Careers and Pathways Coordinator.

 Students will then be invited to join a specific Google Classroom where information will take them through the multi-step process.